PhD in Regional Planning

 To enhance future program review and consistency in expectations, once a student is qualified, the faculty adviser and the advisee are responsible to file with the program Director the final written components of the student's qualifying requirements.
 This includes final copies of the two synthesis papers and final copy of the Qualifying Written Exam (questions and answers) OR the Qualifying Research Paper.
 The program Director will upload these material onto a closed access website open to PhD program faculty only.

 Plan of Study Committee and Qualifying Committee

 The Plan of study (POS) committee consists of the advisor and one other member, agreed upon by both the student and the advisor.
 The POS committee should be appointed during the first semester and serve to guide the student in the first year.

 In the second year, the student should form a Qualifying Committee.
 This Committee will pick up where the POS committee leaves off and continue to guide the student through their courses, with the purpose of ensuring that they have the appropriate qualifications to do independent research in their chosen field.
-The Qualifying Committee will guide and assess the student on their synthesis papers and the qualifying paper or the qualifying exam.
+The Qualifying Committee will guide and assess the student on their synthesis papers and the qualifying exam.